MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Interview Information

 St Andrews Medical School uses the Multiple Mini Interview (MMI) format for its interview.
-It specifies that the MMI “usually consists of six ‘mini’ interviews held at stations which last about six minutes each”.
+It specifies that the MMI “usually consists of four ‘mini’ interviews held at stations which last about six minutes each”.

 The interview will assess your understanding of the medical profession and associated ethical issues, as well as your skills, such as the ability to think critically and communication and interpersonal skills.

-For 2023 entry, the interviews are planned to take place online using Microsoft Teams and in person in St Andrews, between November 2022 and March 2023.
+For 2024 entry, the interviews are planned to take place online using Microsoft Teams and in person in St Andrews, between November 2023 and March 2024.
 You can find out more information about the interview process at St Andrews Medical School here.

 ARTICLE Contents